peterchiuglg/openai-api-logger/README.md

 ## Overview

 This project provides a client for making chat completion requests to the OpenAI API and logs the details of each request and response to a SQLite database.
 The main features include:
-- Logs input and output token counts and request time for each chat completion
+- Logs input and output token counts and request time for each chat completion.
 - Thread-safe logging using Python's `threading.Lock`.
 - Configuration via a `.env` file.
 - Functionality to export logs from the SQLite database to a JSONL file.